Deploy

 Download and open a map

 Download and open a navigation map using the itemID parameter.
-If the mobile worker already has the map downloaded on their device, no download occurs, and the specified map is opened in Navigator.
+If the mobile worker has the map downloaded on their device, no download occurs, and the specified map is opened in Navigator.

 The following is an example: